pixelbar/pixelbar.github.io/register.md

 ### After you become a member

 You can become a member by registering yourself here.
 After we confirm your membership, you can create a monthly transfer for your contribution to our account.
 Our accountnumber is : <b>NL55INGB0006918331</b>.
 If you have any further questions, do not hesitate to send us an email at <a href="mailto:bestuur@pixelbar.nl">bestuur@pixelbar.nl</a>

+### Privacy Statement

+At Pixelbar we think privacy is very important, therefor we just use your information to validate you meet the requirements ( like the age ) We can also use the data for direct contact from the board to you.
+We have no interest in sending spam, since we are nog a commercial company.
+We will nog sell your data, we will nog abuse your data.
+If you have questions about this, please email <a href="mailto:bestuur@pixelbar.nl">the board</a> or hop by and visit Pixelbar in Rotterdam!